How can I help you?

 Getting Started with the Vue TextArea Component in Vue 2

-This article provides a step-by-step guide for setting up a Vue 2 project using Vue-CLI and integrating the Syncfusion® Vue TextArea component using the Composition API / Options API.
+This article provides a step-by-step guide for setting up a Vue 2 project using Vue-CLI and integrating the Syncfusion® Vue TextArea component.

-To get start quickly with Vue TextArea component, you can check on this video:
+To get started quickly with Vue TextArea, check this video:

 Prerequisites